COVID-19 Vaccine R&D 101: The Facts That Matter

 In the therapeutic space, scientists have yet to discover a highly effective treatment option, underscoring the need for continued research.
 Only one treatment, remdesivir, has received full approval by the US Food and Drug Administration (FDA), but research suggests it may provide only a modest benefit to patients, and likewise evidence has been mixed for other antiviral treatments being studied.
 Research suggests repurposed steroids reduce deaths by about one-third among seriously ill patients by tamping down the immune system’s overreaction to the virus, but they are not recommended for individuals with mild disease.
-Two combination monoclonal antibody therapies, one from Eli Lilly and one from Regeneron, which have been authorized by the FDA for emergency use, have shown promise in clinical trials in treating those in an early state of infection but have shown less promise in treating those with more severe illness.
+Combination monoclonal antibody therapies, which have been authorized by the FDA for emergency use, have shown promise in clinical trials in treating those in an early state of infection but have shown less promise in treating those with more severe illness.
 Monoclonal antibodies have also proven vulnerable to resistance from variants and are a challenging category of therapeutics to scale up worldwide, as current options are expensive to manufacture and most require intravenous infusion and a high volume of treatment.
 But product developers are pursuing research to produce monoclonal antibody therapies that can be delivered via a shot, just under the skin or into the muscle, and can be produced more easily and affordably, in the hopes of making this option more accessible worldwide.

 GHTC is encouraging US policymakers to continue to provide additional supplementary funding, as needed, for US agencies now engaged in COVID-19 vaccine R&D and rollout, including the National Institutes for Health, Biomedical Advanced Research and Development Authority, Centers for Disease Control and Prevention, and Department of Defense.
 To specifically support the international side of the COVID-19 research response in the near and long term, GHTC is recommending: